OtakuSquirrel/MagicBook/README.md

 # MagicBook

-This is a useful tool that helps you create a full function book rig.
+This is a useful tool which helps you create a full function book rig.

 It is necessary to inform you that a ***numpy*** and ***scipy*** module is required!